morimekta/providence/src/site/markdown/options-hazelcast.md

   and needs to be unique for the entire hazelcast cluster you are working on.
 Be it the code generated from providence or manually created factories.
-* Each struct that should be part of hazelcast needs to have the annotation `hazelcast.class.id` with a unique id in that file (for each factory).
+* Each struct that should be part of hazelcast needs to have the annotation `hazelcast.class.id` with a unique id in that file (for each builderSupplier).
-* Each sub struct used in a factory also needs to have a unique id assigned to them, in this case the CompactFields.
+* Each sub struct used in a builderSupplier also needs to have a unique id assigned to them, in this case the CompactFields.

 Validation is in place for this to be printed as errors if you provide the `hazelcast_portable=true` to the code generator without providing the required fields.

-If you don't provide any annotation in a trhift file, no factory will be created for that file even though you provide the `hazelcast_portable=true` flag.
+If you don't provide any annotation in a trhift file, no builderSupplier will be created for that file even though you provide the `hazelcast_portable=true` flag.

 ## Limitations